June-Skeeter/Police_Involved_Deaths_Canada/Content/Canadian_Police_Violence_Data.md

 # Irregular Updates

 The dataset was intially published in [2018](https://newsinteractives.cbc.ca/longform-custom/deadly-force), covering incidents from 2000 to 2017.
-It wasn't updated again two and a half years.
+It wasn't updated again for two and a half years.

 * The updates coincided wite media attention surrounding the Black Lives Matter protests in summer 2020, and to date the CBC has no plans of updating it further.